 - The CDC recommends that the vaccine be given within 4 days from the date of a confirmed exposure for the best chance to prevent disease.
 If given between 4 and 14 days after exposure, vaccination may reduce symptoms but may not prevent disease.
 Vaccines are not available to those who have already been diagnosed with MPV.

-Who can get a monkeypox vaccine right now?
+Who can get the JYNNEOS vaccine right now?

-MPV risk to many individuals remains low.
-Vaccines will continue to be for individuals at higher risk for MPV and individuals who have been exposed.
+Mpox risk to many individuals remains low.
+Vaccines are available for individuals at higher risk for Mpox and individuals who have been exposed.

-How to schedule your monkeypox vaccine at UHS
+How to schedule your JYNNEOS vaccine at UHS

-You may also access the monkeypox vaccine through the Washtenaw County Health Department.
+You may also access Mpox vaccine through the Washtenaw County Health Department.